twbattaglia/koeken/README.md

                         The name of the timepoint variable in you mapping file.
 This variable will be used to split the table for each value in this variable.
+  -pc, --clade          Plot Lefse Cladogram for each output time point.
+                        Outputs are placed in a new folder created in the lefse results location.
+Default file type in (.png) -g, --graphlan        Convert LEfSe Results to Graphlan compatible tree (Experimental)
 ```